BraisGabin/pokescreenshot/README.md

 ## Download

 The app is still in beta.
-You can download it from the [Google Play](google play).
+You can download it from the [Google Play][google play].

 We don't have access to all the devices and we don't catch yet all the pokémon.
 So, please report any problem you spot.
 The app usually detect this errors and